lilwasser/MTA-Turnstile-Data/writeup.md

 ## ALGORITHMS:

-### Satisfactory: Exploratory data analysis and visualization techniques are effectively used to clean, aggregate, and visualize the data.
-Patterns and insights obtainable from the data are interpreted correctly.

 _*Data Cleaning*_

+** I pulled data from 2/27 to 6/26 of 2021 for my complete analysis.
+I started off by standardizing all the column names by clearing white space and providing a uniform format, and dropped unecessary columns.
+** I removed all turnstile records that were not reported between the hours of 4 pm to 8 pm Monday - Friday.
 ** In some cases, the turnstiles were being counted in reverse, which led to inaccurate calculations in regards to entry and exit data.
 I cleaned up these errors early on in data analysis.
 ** There were some outrageous numbers when it came to entry and exit data for a given turnstile.
 Even in one of the biggest cities in the world, it would be impossible for a single turnstile in New York to see 1 million entries in a given day.
-I created limits on these counters to account for outliers in the data.
+I created thresholds on these counters to account for outliers in the data.
 ** I used a function to identify reverse counting, resets, and extra large numbers in the cumulative count for a turnstile.
-** I removed all turnstile records that were not reported between the hours of 4 pm to 8 pm.

 _*Analysis*_

-** I aggregated entry and exit data to create analysis on total station traffic using "merge" function in Pandas.
+** I aggregated entry and exit data to create analysis on total station traffic using a merge function in Pandas.
+** I noticed that station traffic increased from March - June for each station overall, as well as for the top 3 stations.
+** Traffic was typically greatest on Mondays.

 ## TOOLS: